9 Entry-Level Chemistry Careers

 Becoming a professional chemist is an obvious next step for a chemistry major.
 Chemists conduct chemical experiments in research laboratories of all kinds.
 They typically specialize in a particular subdiscipline, such as biochemistry, nuclear chemistry, or neurochemistry, and can work in either the private or public sector.
 Although many chemistry positions require a graduate degree, some are available at the bachelor's level.
 To increase your chances of getting hired, gain some experience as an undergraduate research assistant during your studies.

-7. Food Safety And Quality Technician
+7. Food Quality Assurance Technician

 Food safety and quality technicians play an essential role in the food production industry.
 They work in labs and other testing facilities, helping food scientists research and develop new food products.
 Typical tasks include analyzing and recording test results, maintaining laboratory equipment, and ordering supplies.
 There is no set educational requirement for this career; however, a degree in a relevant field—such as chemistry—is an asset.

-Food Safety And Quality Technician
+Food Quality Assurance Technician

 8. Forensic Science Technician